Deng Xiaoping: A Revolutionary Life by Alexander V. Pantsov with Steven I. Levine

 A Borrowed Place: The History of Hong Kong by Frank Welsh

 Time for Telling Truth Is Running Out: Conversations with Zhang Shenfu by Vera Schwarcz

 A Chinese Odyssey: The Life and Times of a Chinese Dissident by Anne F. Thurston

-Chinese Village, Socialist State by Edward Friedman, by Paul G. Pickowicz, by Mark Selden, with Kay Ann Johnson
+Chinese Village, Socialist State by Edward Friedman and Paul G. Pickowicz and Mark Selden, with Kay Ann Johnson

 Chinese Roundabout: Essays in History and Culture by Jonathan D. Spence

 The Cambridge History of China: Volume 15, The People’s Republic Part 2: Revolutions Within the Chinese Revolution 1966–1982 edited by Roderick MacFarquhar, edited by John K. Fairbank

 Wild Swans: Three Daughters of China by Jung Chang